How can I resolve 1227 and definer errors when importing data to my Amazon RDS for MySQL DB instance using mysqldump?

 Note: You can use % as a wildcard for all hosts.

-See the following examples to see how the DEFINER can be removed in Linux, macOS, and Windows Subsystem for Linux (WSL):
+The following examples demonstrate how the DEFINER can be removed in Linux, macOS, or Windows Subsystem for Linux (WSL):

 sed -i -e 's/DEFINER=`root`@`localhost`//g' dump.sql